 Smartphones.
-Everyone has one, and most people are on the lookout for a new one at some point - but no-one ever wants to pay full price.
-For instance, the latest iPhone XS costs a cool £999 for the cheapest model.
+Everyone has one and most people are on the lookout for a new one at some point - but no-one ever wants to pay full price.

 This means it’s becoming even more important for people to find the best possible deals – whether on contract to spread the cost of the handset or SIM-free where you save on long-term costs.

 But not all deals are good deals.
 Retailers will sometimes take advantage of sales hysteria and push discounts that aren’t any better than the rest of their year-round prices.
 That’s why we are collecting all the genuinely best deals and offering our expert buying advice to make sure you don’t get ripped off.

 If you're studying, also see our article on the best phone contracts for students.